How to plant Spring bulbs

 The images show how to plant spring bulbs

-The most important thing when planting spring bulbs is to plant to the correct depth, otherwise there is a real chance they will not flower.
+The most important thing is to plant them at the correct depth; otherwise, there is a real chance they will not flower.

-1. Dig a hole with a long-handled bulb planter and plant the bulb at a correct depth, which is 3x the bulb size.
-Therefore, plant smaller bulbs like snowdrops and crocus shallower than larger tulip bulbs.
+Dig a hole with a bulb planter and plant the bulb at a correct depth, which is 3x the bulb size.
+See the table below

-3. The pointy end of the plant goes up.
+The pointy end of the bulb goes up.

-4. Replace the earth pl/fill in hole and firm in, after planting.
+Replace the earth and fill in the hole and firm it in, after planting.

-Most bulbs have a discernible flat end and a pointed end, or nose as shown in third top image.
-It's easy to remember the flat end goes at the bottom and the pointed nose end pointing upwards.
+Most bulbs have a discernible flat end and a pointed end, or nose, as shown in the third top image.
+It's easy to remember that the flat end goes at the bottom and the pointed nose end points upwards.

-Most bulbs with the exception of Tulips will reappear each year and flower well.
+Most bulbs, except for Tulips, will reappear each year and flower well.

 Planting depths for spring flowering bulbs